phuocle-developer/training-sass/README.md

-# training-sass
+# Training SASS

-This is repository contain code that learn CSS advanced on Udemy online
+-  This is project that I learned from CSS Advanced course on Udemy online by [Jonas Schmedtmann](https://twitter.com/jonasschmedtman)